theblcl/Minimal-Phone-Guide/docs/ota.md

 Page to track updates for The Minimal Phone
 #### Current Build: MP01_20250423_1258

-## Update 3 - Anticipated for June
+## Update 3 - Anticipated for July
 Awaiting

 ## Update 2 - Complete